 - Supporting the integration of vertical NTD control programs through the co-management of diseases to increase cost efficiencies, treat more individuals and improve program sustainability.

 - Fostering collaboration among a wide range of stakeholders—brought together through effective Intra-Country Coordinating Committees (ICCCs)—to strengthen integration, achieve cost efficiencies, and maximize the impact of resources.

 - Ensuring transparency and accountability through grant-making and management built on clearly defined roles and responsibilities, transparent systems, processes and procedures, open communication, and the regular sharing of data, results, and lessons learned.

 - Building long-term sustainability by working with MOHs, Neglected Tropical Disease Control Programs (NTDCPs) and other country-level entities and programs in a way that strengthens national systems and capacity to deliver integrated programming.

-Countries: Bangladesh, Burkina Faso, Ghana, Niger, the Philippines, Sierra Leone, Togo, and Vietnam
+Countries: Burkina Faso, Cote d’Ivoire, Ghana, Niger, Sierra Leone, and Togo

-Diseases: lymphatic filariasis (elephantiasis), onchocerciasis (river blindness), schistosomiasis (snail fever), trachoma (blinding eye infection) and three soil-transmitted helminths (hookworm, roundworm, and whipworm)
+Diseases: lymphatic filariasis (LF, or elephantiasis), onchocerciasis (river blindness), schistosomiasis (snail fever), trachoma (blinding eye infection) and three soil-transmitted helminths (hookworm, roundworm, and whipworm)

-Partners and sub-grantees: National Ministries of Health, FHI 360 (lead), Deloitte Consulting LLP, JSI Research and Training Institute, Liverpool Associates in Tropical Health, Helen Keller International, Health and Development International, Catholic Relief Services
+Partners and sub-grantees: Ministries of Health, FHI 360 (lead), Deloitte Consulting LLP, Helen Keller International, and Health and Development International

-Number of people to be treated for at least one NTD in FY2015
+Number of people to be treated for at least one NTD in FY2018

 *Individuals may be counted more than once if receiving treatment for more than one NTD